-AS HUMAN BEINGS, we are complex in our thinking and can be affected by certain influences depending on the situation.
+AS HUMAN BEINGS, we are complicated thinkers and can be affected by specific influences depending on the situation.
 We want to be sure that we’re okay, that our families are safe, even when that comes with some uncertainty.
 For most of us, this is fine because naturally, we know certainty cannot be guaranteed.
 We live our lives accepting probability, and we take appropriate care to minimise risk (e.g., locking doors once before going out in the morning and at night before getting into bed).

 When OCD interferes

 However, when OCD interferes, emotion and conflict tend to get in the way of rational thought.
+One loses sight of reasonable mind and relies on feelings and guesses instead of facts.
 For instance, I remember having intrusive thoughts about something terrible happening to my family if I didn’t double-check all the doors and windows were locked.
 No matter how many times I checked, my anxiety would resurface and often reached uncomfortable limits.
 My uncomfortableness, to me, was evidence that risk was high, so I did the compulsion again to minimise the chance of harm occurring, and to feel safe.
-Without OCD, the thoughts might have puzzled me, briefly, but not where I couldn’t let then let them go without thinking any more about them.
-Instead, I was caught in this OCD trap and felt like there was no way out of the spiral.
+Without OCD, the thoughts might have puzzled me, briefly, but not where I couldn’t let them go.
+Instead, the thoughts stuck, and I found myself caught in the OCD trap.
+It felt like there was no way out of the spiral.

 How insight plays a role